memgraph/docs/cloud/cloud-account.md

    return, we can direct our support better, and adding languages that we haven’t listed helps us leave no man behind once a user base is established.

-As a new user you will start using a 14-day free trial version of Memgraph Cloud, in which you can create one project that uses up to 2GB RAM.
+As a new user, you will start using a 14-day free trial version of Memgraph Cloud, in which you can create one project that uses up to 2GB RAM.

 If you require more compute, enter a valid payment method and upgrade your